neelkamath/news-checker/docs/README.md

 # Notes

-- If you've forked the repository, note that the [GitLab CI file](../.gitlab-ci.yml) is set to automatically deploy the app to Heroku for commits on the `master` branch where the CI has passed.
+- If you would like to setup CD for the project's commits to the `master` branch where the CI has passed, uncomment the `deploy` node in the [GitLab CI file](../.gitlab-ci.yml).
 - If the database is to be updated (such as a new table has been created), you can reflect these changes in [db.dart](../lib/components/db.dart).
 - There must be an attribution link to [News API](https://newsapi.org) (this project already has one).